dcomtois/summarytools/README.md

 | **Petal.Length** | 3.76 |    1.77 | 1.00 |   4.35 | 6.90 |
 |  **Petal.Width** | 1.20 |    0.76 | 0.10 |   1.30 | 2.50 |

-# The Core Functions – 3.
-Cross-Tabulations with ctable()
+# Core Function \# 3 - ctable()

-Here we’ll use a sample data frame included in the package (*tobacco*), which contains simulated data.
-Say we want to cross-tabulate variables `smoker` and `diseased`.
-By default, `ctable()` gives row proportions, so we don’t need to specify any additionnal parameter.
+We’ll now use a sample data frame called *tobacco*, which is included in the package.
+We want to cross-tabulate the two categorical variables `smoker` and `diseased`.
+By default, `ctable()` gives row proportions, but we’ll include the full syntax anyway.

-Here, instead of `ctable(tobacco$smoker, tobacco$diseased)`, we’ll make use of the `with()` (R-base) function.
-Also, since *markdown* has not support (yet) for multi-line headings, we’ll show an image of the resulting html table.
+Since *markdown* has not support (yet) for multi-line headings, we’ll show an image of the resulting html table.

 ``` r
 with(tobacco, view(ctable(smoker, diseased)))